What Teens and Parents Need To Know About Contact Lenses

 Disposable Vs. Reusable

 A good cleaning routine is crucial for any users of contact lenses, but even more so for teens who tend to be more active and have more opportunities to get dirty.
-Even so, reusable contacts, like monthly lenses require a multipurpose cleaning solution and a case.
+Even so, reusable contacts, like monthly lenses or daily lenses require a multipurpose cleaning solution and a case.
 That’s it!

 If you’re worried your teen won’t be very diligent at keeping their contact lenses clean, then consider disposable ones.
 They put them on in the morning, and dispose of them at night.
 The next morning, they use fresh ones again.
 Easy!